Let’s get on with it – let’s cut right to the cheese!

-I’ll have a lot more to say about Thrive Architect vs Elementor in an upcoming blog post I’m working on.
+I’ll have a lot more to say about Thrive Architect vs Elementor in an upcoming comparison.
 It’ll be quite comprehensive and deep!
-I’ve been spending a LOT of time with both Elementor and Thrive Architect (and Beaver Builder for that matter) during the past two months.
+I’ve spent a LOT of time with both Elementor and Thrive Architect (and Beaver Builder for that matter) during the past two months.
 Keep your eyes on the WebMatros blog in the coming weeks!

 For now, let me say that both choices are fine.
-Choosing between the two, I’d say pick Elementor Pro, unless you wanna use some of Thrive Themes’ amazingly powerful marketing plugins (if you haven’t looked into them yet, do so!)
+Choosing between the two, I’d say pick Elementor Pro, unless you wanna use some of Thrive Themes’ other amazingly powerful marketing plugins.
+If you haven’t looked into them yet: you should do so!

 Becoming familiar and proficient with one page builder will make you much faster at your work.
 So in that case: choose Thrive Architect + Thrive Themes’ remaining WordPress marketing plugins (all available separately – or as part of their membership which (even to a subscription-avoidant guy like me) is quite a